paulomorgado/dotnet-analyzer-docmtr/README.md

   <assemblies>    Input assemblies with Roslyn analizers.
 Accepts globbing patterns.

 Options:
-  -n, --name <generate-markdown>     The root name of the output assets -o, --output <output-directory>    The output directory.
-Defaults to the current directory. [default: C:\Projects\GH\PM\analyzer-docmtr]
+  -n, --name <name>                                      The root name of the output assets -o, --output, --output-directory <output-directory>    The output directory.
+Defaults to the current directory. [default: C:\temp]
-  -s, --sarif                        Generates the analyzer SARIF documentation.
-The SARIF file will be generated to the documentation subdirectory of the ouput directory.
+  -s, --generate-sarif, --sarif                          Generates the analyzer SARIF documentation.
+The SARIF file will be generated to the 'documentation' subdirectory of the ouput directory.
-  -md, --documentation               Generates the analyzer markdown documentation.
-The SARIF file will be generated to the documentation subdirectory of the ouput directory.
+  -md, --generate-markdown, --markdown                   Generates the analyzer markdown documentation.
+The SARIF file will be generated to the 'documentation' subdirectory of the ouput directory.
-  -rs, --rulesets                    Generates the analyzer rulesets files.
-The markdown file will be generated to the rulesets subdirectory of the ouput directory.
+  -rs, --generate-rulesets, --rulesets                   Generates the analyzer rulesets files.
+The markdown file will be generated to the 'rulesets' subdirectory of the ouput directory.
-  -ec, --editorconfig                Generates the analyzer .editorconfig files.
-The .editorconfig file will be generated to subdirectories of the editorconfig subdirectory of the ouput directory.
+  -ec, --editorconfig, --generate-editorconfig           Generates the analyzer .editorconfig files.
+The '.editorconfig' file will be generated to subdirectories of the 'editorconfig' subdirectory
+                                                         of the ouput directory.
-  -mb, --msbuild                     Generates the analyzer MSBuild files.
-The files will be generated to the build subdirectory of the ouput directory.
+  -mb, --generate-msbuild, --msbuild                     Generates the analyzer MSBuild files.
+The files will be generated to the 'build' subdirectory of the ouput directory.
-  -ck, --checks                      Generates the analyzer checks file.
-The Checks.md file will be generated to the output directory.
+  -ck, --checks, --generate-checks                       Generates the analyzer checks file.
+The 'Checks.md' file will be generated to the output directory.
   -t, --tags <generate-markdown>                         The analyzer tags to generate rulesets and .editorconfig files.
   --version                                              Show version information -?, -h, --help                                         Show help and usage information
 ```

 ## Arguments